The Nationwide Big Local vote

 Which charity should receive an extra £5,000?
 You decide!

-We currently fund three groups in the East Anglia, but who should receive the extra £5,000 this month?
+We currently fund three groups in the Yorkshire, but who should receive the extra £5,000 this month?
 Cast your vote now below!
-Votes close at 9am on Thursday 1st October 2015.
+Votes close at 9am on Monday 2nd November 2015.

 About the three charities: